INL/BlackLab/site/docs/server/rest-api/api-versions.md

   - In addition to `captureGroups`, `matchInfos` will be reported that includes the same information as well as any inline tags and relations matched.
 You should use this instead of `captureGroups` for future compatibility.
   - `before`/`after` are the new, preferred alternatives to `left`/`right`,e.g. when sorting/grouping on context.
 Not all languages are LTR, so this makes more sense.
 Existing endpoints still use `left`/`right` in the response for compatibility, but new endpoints have been updated as well.
 These properties can now get a number of tokens as an extra parameter, e.g. `before:lemma:i:2`.
   - For grouping on context, `wordleft`/`wordright` have been deprecated.
 Use `before`/`after` with 1 token instead.
+  - Grouped results also include a `properties` key that gives the values for the individual properties used for grouping.
+This is an alternative to `identityDisplay`, which clients would sometimes have to parse to display it in their preferred way.
   - `context` is the new name for the `wordsaroundhit` parameter and supports more options (separate before/after, whole sentence, etc.)
 - Pages that list values for fields, tags, etc. now support the `limitvalues` parameter.
 This parameter defaults to `200`, but can be set higher if you need really long value lists.
 - New endpoints were added for all operations on corpora, at `/corpora/CORPUSNAME/...` (for now alongside existing endpoints `/CORPUSNAME`).
 These endpoints are available in BlackLab v4 but only "speak" API v5 (see below).
 You should move to these endpoints for future compatibility.
 - A new endpoint `/parse-pattern` was added that allows you to parse a CorpusQL or JSON query structure pattern without actually executing the search.
 - A new endpoint `.../CORPUSNAME/relations` that will return all the spans ("inline tags") and relations indexed in the corpus.
 - Doc info on results pages and document info page: the new `tokenCounts` array gives token counts for all annotated fields.
 The first annotated field is the main one, which has the same value as `lengthInTokens`.
+- When using `usecontent=orig`, you can now specify `escapexmlfragment` to control whether XML fragments are escaped as CDATA or not.
+This defaults to `false` for API v4 and older, but will be `true` for API v5+.

 ### Deprecated